- Selection mode ("UI" tab of the description window)

 - Save during row exit or Save during column exit: The record currently modified or created will be automatically saved in the corresponding data file as soon as the row is no longer selected.
 If this option is not selected, the record must be saved programmatically with LooperSave.

-- Lock the record in modification: When modifying a row, the corresponding record in the data file will be automatically locked until the modification is validated.
+- Locke record during modification: When modifying a row, the corresponding record in the data file will be automatically locked until the modification is validated.